 - (5) MOSC 42A5O.
 Performs duties of and supervises at preceding skill level including quality assurance, in a personnel activity, while performing specialized or all encompassing human resource functions. - (6) MOSC 42A6O.
 Supervise duties at the preceding skill levels.
 The G-1/AG Sergeant Major (SGM) is a role with broad ranging responsibilities, regardless of specific position or assignment.
 In addition to those mission specific priorities and requirements by the Senior Commander and the G-1, there are general requirements that a G-1/AG SGM must monitor and execute in order to ensure the health of organizations, and development and growth of the future enlisted leaders of the AG Enlisted Corps.
 Provide direct mentorship to S1s, provide training oversight to units (within their installation or area of operation), maintain external relationships, provide readiness oversight, integrate and utilize HR metrics, and advise the G-1 and organic CSMs. - b.
 Physical demands rating and qualifications for initial award of MOS.
-Human resources specialists must possess the following qualifications: - (1) A physical demands rating of Moderate (Gold). - (2) A physical profile of 323222. - (3) Qualifying scores. - (a) A minimum score of 95 in aptitude area CL in Armed Services Vocational aptitude Battery (ASVAB) tests administered prior to 2 January 2002. - (b) A minimum score of 92 in aptitude area CL on ASVAB tests administered on and after 2 January 2002 and prior to 1 July 2004. - (c) A minimum score of 90 in aptitude area CL on ASVAB tests administered on and after 1 July 2004. - (d) As of 1 September 2015, individuals enlisting into this MOS, must have a minimum score of 100 in aptitude area GT on the ASVAB. - (e) A minimum OPAT score of Standing Long Jump (LJ) 0120 cm, seated Power Throw (PT) 0350 cm, Strength Deadlift (SD) 0120 lbs., and Interval Aerobic Run (IR) 0036 shuttles in Physical Demand Category in "Moderate" (Gold). - (4) Formal training (completion of a resident course of instruction for MOS 42A conducted under the auspices of the U.S. Army Adjutant General School) mandatory.
+Human resources specialists must possess the following qualifications: - (1) A physical demands rating of Moderate (Gold). - (2) A physical profile of 323222. - (3) Qualifying scores. - (a) A minimum score of 90 in aptitude area CL. - (b) A minimum OPAT score of Standing Long Jump (LJ) 0120 cm, seated Power Throw (PT) 0350 cm, Strength Deadlift (SD) 0120 lbs., and Interval Aerobic Run (IR) 0036 shuttles in Physical Demand Category in "Moderate" (Gold). - (4) Formal training (completion of a resident course of instruction for MOS 42A conducted under the auspices of the U.S. Army Adjutant General School) mandatory.
 Effective 1 June 2013, attendance to formal training is limited to personnel in the rank/grade of SSG/E6 non-promotable and below.
 Soldiers with contracts or reclassification packets approved prior to 1 April 2013 are excluded from this requirement and will be processed for training.
 Initial award of MOS 42A is limited to personnel in the ranks of SSG/E6 non-promotable and below. - (5) A security eligibility of SECRET. - (6) Be a U.S. citizen. - (7) A security requirement of Top Secret (TS)/Sensitive Compartmented Information (SCI) for all 42A60; Active Army Only.
 (Effective 1 October 2015) - c.
 Additional skill identifiers.
-(Note: Refer to table 12-8 for (Listing of universal ASI's associated with enlisted MOS)). - (1) A3--Force Development (TAADS) (skill level 4 and above). - (2) E3--Executive Administrative Assistant (skill level 1-3 personnel only). - (3) F4--Postal Supervisor (skill level 3-5 personnel only). - (4) F5--Postal Operations. - (5) R1--Rough Terrain Container Handler (RTCH). - d.
+(Note: Refer to table 12-8 for (Listing of universal ASI's associated with enlisted MOS)). - (1) A3--Force Development (TAADS) (skill level 4 and above). - (2) D6--Operational Data Analyst (personnel only) - (3) E3--Executive Administrative Assistant (skill level 1-3 personnel only). - (4) F4--Postal Supervisor (skill level 3-5 personnel only). - (5) F5--Postal Operations. - (6) R1--Rough Terrain Container Handler (RTCH). - d.
 Physical requirements and standards of grade.
 Physical requirements and SG relating to each skill level are listed in the following tables: - (1) Table 10-42A-1.
 Physical requirements. - (2) Table 10-42A-2.
 Standards of grade TOE/MTOE. - (3) Table 10-42A-3.
 Standards of grade TDA.

 10-42R.
-MOS 42R--Musician, CMF 42 (Effective 20200801) (Army Civilian Acquired Skills Program (ACASP) designated MOS)
+MOS 42R--Musician, CMF 42

+(Army Civilian Acquired Skills Program (ACASP) designated MOS)